ls-lint/docs/2.3/configuration/the-basics.md

 :::warning Keep in mind
 Directory configurations like `models` or `src/templates` will override **all** rules for the current directory and all their subdirectories.
-Please see the [Using directory patterns](#using-directory-patterns) section to configure subdirectories.
+Please see the [Using directory patterns](#using-directory-patterns) section to configure wildcard subdirectories.
 :::

 ## Using directory patterns